- Derek Dellinger

 Much of the produce for the beers is grown onsite, from strawberries, apples, herbs, and edible flowers to the raw honey from the hives that give Plan Bee its name.
 "The year we did a 'Bloody Mary' beer, we grew all the tomatoes, the celery, the horseradish.
 What we grow is on a rotation," says Watson, who brought years of farming experience in Ohio to the fertile Hudson Valley.

 Sipping these complex and funky ales in the company of goats and chickens is a recent luxury.
 At the height of the pandemic, online orders for pickup were instituted.
-They even had a “drive-through” event for beer takeout with a lobster-roll food truck in mid-March.
+They even had a "drive-through" event for beer takeout with a lobster-roll food truck in mid-March.
 Cars lined up alongside numbered barrels all over the property, awaiting their meals.
-The Cousin Maine Lobster food truck will return to Plan Bee on June 28, and similar events featuring Embers and Valia’s wood fire pizzas are sprinkled throughout the summer.
+The Cousin Maine Lobster food truck returned to Plan Bee on June 28, and similar events featuring Embers and Valia's wood fire pizzas are sprinkled throughout the summer.
+Check their website for the schedule.

 Wild Resilience: Reaching International Markets